CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab3.md

 26. You will be navigated back to Power Query Editor.
 In the left, Queries panel, **double click on Merge** query to rename it.
 27. **Rename** Merge query to **Sales**.
-28. Right click on Sales query and select **Enable load** to enable the query to be loaded.
+28. Right-click on Sales query and select **Enable load** to enable the query to be loaded.

     ![](../media/lab-03/image135.png)

 29. Select **Save** to Save and Close the Power Query dialog.
 You will be navigated to Visual query.
 30. From the Visual query menu, select **Save as view**.
 Save as view dialog opens.
 Notice the SQL query is available.
-You can review it, if you choose it.
+You can review it if you choose it.
 31. Enter **Sales** as **View name**.
 32. Select **OK** to save the view.